 Not all properties have a gas connection.
 In these cases, electric boilers can be a great choice still allowing you to get the heat and hot water you want.

 It is easier to hook up an electric boiler to the mains than it is to install a new gas line.
 Generally, all it takes is a little additional wiring.
 As a result, boiler installation is usually cheaper.

 There are no concerns about gas leaks with electric boilers because they don’t use the fuel at all.
 Besides they don’t create carbon monoxide.
 This means your safety is more assured.

-The only real maintenance you need to do on this kind of boiler is clean out the tank periodically to get rid of any debris brought in with the water.
+The only real maintenance you need to do on this kind of boiler is clean out the tank periodically.
+You need to do this to get rid of any debris brought in with the water.
 There is no burning so no residue to clean or concerns about pilot lights.
 This should also result in fewer boiler repairs.

 What are the potential cons?